victorqribeiro/goSpellcheck/README.md

 # goSpellcheck

-A terrbile spell checker written in Go.
+A terrible spell checker written in Go.

 # About